- Privacy Statement for Members

 - Frank believes that a patient, following a review of the case (on the basis of information provided by the hospital either internally or using an agreed independent source), is not receiving acute care after 35 days continuous hospitalisation.
 If this is the case, Frank benefits will be reduced to Nursing Home Type Patients benefits and will be paid in accordance with the default benefit determined by the Department of Health & Ageing.
 All Nursing Home Type Patients are required to pay part of the cost of hospital accommodation.

-- the service/s is subject to a waiting and/or benefit limitation period or other limit which has not been served/met.
+- the service/s is subject to a waiting period or other limit which has not been served/met.

 - surgery is performed in hospital by a registered podiatrist/podiatric surgeon.
 Contact Frank for details.